 Gothic In Winter from Day's Edge Productions on Vimeo.

 The Gothic weather records are taken at the north end of the old town site of Gothic, CO at 2918 meters, or 9570 feet elevation, Longitude -106.992764274, Latitude 38.962914890.
 The measurements are taken at the same spot and in the same manor, so data collected is comparable from one year to the next.
 The first year of data was in 1973 but those numbers were discarded due to collection errors.
 The first full snow year started in the fall of 1974 and has been collected every year since then.
-Summer records were not kept until the year 2000, unless it snowed during the summer.
+Summer records were not kept until the year 2000, unless it snowed during the summer, though rainfall data goes back to 1989.

 Snowfall is measured off of a snow board which is cleared twice each day- at 7 a.m. every morning and then usually between 4 and 4:30 p.m.
+Summer rainfall is taken at the same time period so an evening rain may show up on the following day rainfall total.
 Depth is measured with a ruler, and snow water content (SWE) is calculated from a standard rain gauge cylinder as issued by the US Weather Bureau.
 In fall of 2021 a new Geonor T-200B precipitation bucket was installed, to go along with an existing Davis Instruments tipping bucket, as back-up and double check of water content from snowfall, or from direct rainfall.
 This same method has been used since the onset of the study.
 The primary collection of data is done manually.

 Long term weather records include the period of November through May, except for snowfall which has been year-round.
-Starting in 2000 summer temperatures plus rain were recorded, but only starting at that point.
+Starting in 2000 summer temperatures plus rain were recorded, but only starting at that point, though rainfall goes back to 1989.
 That information has been collected year-round since then.

 The temperatures are taken in degrees Celsius.
 Snowfall, snow depth and total snowfall are in centimeters but water equivalent (due to reporting methods to US agencies) has been kept in inches.
 There are two temperature recorders in case of any instrument failure, Davis Instruments and Campbell Scientific devices.
 Temperature data for this web site, since recorded by machine, is a standard midnight to midnight day record.